 6 VLBA SIGNAL PATH

 This section describes the devices in the signal path at a VLBA station.
-Devices in Sections 6.1-6.6 and 6.8-6.11 are located at the antenna; all others are in the control building.
-More information on the VLBA signal path is provided by Napier (1995), Thompson (1995), and Rogers (1995).
+Devices in Sections 6.1-6.7 are located at the antenna; those in Sections 6.9-6.13 are in the station control building.